Yunnan under Ming rule

-Yunnan under Ming rule saw the continuation of the tusi system instituted during the Yuan dynasty, increasing centralization, and Han migration into Yunnan.
+Yunnan under Ming rule refers to the rule of the Ming dynasty in Yunnan, which saw the continuation of the tusi system instituted during the Yuan dynasty, increasing centralization, and Han migration into Yunnan.

 Conquest of Yunnan

-The Ming dynasty conquered the Northern Yuan-held Yunnan in April 1382.
+The Ming dynasty conquered Yunnan in April 1382.
+Prior to the conquest, Yunnan was held by Basalawarmi, an imperial prince of the Yuan dynasty who remained loyal to the rump state of Northern Yuan.

 The ruling Duan family was removed from power.
 Duan Ming and his two sons were taken to Nanjing, where they were assigned honorary posts without any power.

 Mu Ying, one of the generals who participated in the conquest, was stationed in Yunnan, and his family remained in power until the end of the Ming dynasty.

 Administrative history

 Zongbing

 In 1384, the Hongwu Emperor decided to station Mu Ying in Yunnan permanently.
 The Mu clan held the hereditary military position of zongbing, or commander-in-chief, the highest military position in Yunnan.
 As a result, the Mu family became incredibly affluent and wealthy, holding sway over the economy and politics of Yunnan into the 1600s.
 It was not until 1610 that an inspection of the Mu estates was launched, however no further action was ever taken.